-Get up close to magnificent locomotives, be a signalman in the GWR interactive Signal Box and drive the steam train simulator as you travel through STEAM’s story-telling displays!
+Get up close to magnificent locomotives, try out the interactive GWR Signal Box and drive the steam train simulator as you travel through STEAM’s story-telling displays!

 STEAM tells the story of the men and women who built, operated and travelled on the Great Western Railway - a railway network that, through the pioneering vision and genius of Isambard Kingdom Brunel, was regarded as the most advanced in the world.
 Our museum is housed in a beautifully restored Grade II railway building in the heart of the former Swindon railway works.

 For the latest information about STEAM’s busy event programme and special GWR exhibitions, or to find out about group talks and tours, our fantastic venue hire or corporate hospitality packages, please see the STEAM website.

 |Family: 1 adult + 2 children||£25.30 per ticket|

 |Family: 2 adults + 1 child||£27.90 per ticket|

 |Family: 2 adults + 2 children||£35.50 per ticket|

 |Family: 2 adults + 3 children||£43.00 per ticket|